deepthiii33/futureintern_projects/task4/burp_findings.md

 * Failed logins might return a consistent response length (e.g., 302 Redirect or Invalid Login message).
 * Successful logins will have different response lengths or status codes (200 OK)

+* we can see only 1 set of payload has status code:200 , and length (6201) that is different from other length
+* so that is our username and password
+* now we can login to our target site

+* This is a basic example of doing password cracking with BurpSuite .
+This can be performed only if credentials were transmitted in plaintext (Can check thorugh capturing request in burp or newtrok tab in  inspect)